This glossary contains general terms used in the payments industry and should help you demystify the world of payments.

 Ecommerce payments (or Online payments)

 Payments made by shoppers via electronic commerce (like websites, web shops, social networks) for either goods or services provided by merchants.
 These payments are usually made using cards or local payment methods that have been optimized for ecommerce.

 Other types of electronic payments are in-app payments and point-of-sale payments.
 Merchants usually require a payment service provider to process these payments.
 Adyen allows its merchants to accept omnichannel payments (ecommerce, in app, and in store).

 Europay, Mastercard, Visa (EMV)

 Floor Limit is the maximum cash value the terminal allows for a transaction when processed offline.
+An inclusive limit is configured which applies to each individual transaction.
 If the amount of the transaction is below the configured Floor Limit and the terminal can not connect to the Adyen host for authorization the terminal will leave the decision up to the card to approve or decline the transaction.
 Debit cards will typically decline a transaction while most credit cards are configured to approve a relatively small amount offline.